ZEISS/zeiss-inspect-app-examples/AppExamples/misc/WorkflowAssistants/doc/Documentation.md

     - A menu page with multiple entries that can be shown in the Workflow Assistant view.

 2. NextPageEntry
-    - A menu entry that allows the user to navigate to another menu or wizard page
+    - A menu entry that allows the user to navigate to another menu or wizard page.
     - Uses 'name', 'icon' and 'description' of referenced page if not given explicitly.

 3. EmbeddedCommandPage